Higher Education: Alert Notification System Best Practices

 Life inevitably throws us curve balls.
 Hazardous weather may cause an event to be delayed or cancelled.
 A natural disaster may cause a widespread outage or leave behind damage.
 Campus violence or crime may put people in extreme danger.
 Even something as mundane as a technical difficulty may cripple essential functions.
 In these circumstances, students and faculty need to be informed.
-When time is of the essence, the most reliable way to instantly inform people of circumstantial changes is an SMS emergency text system.
+When time is of the essence, the most reliable way to instantly inform people of circumstantial changes is an SMS emergency alert notification system.

-Before we dive into some of the best practices for setting up your emergency campus alert system, let’s answer the question of why we should use SMS / Text for alerts.
+Before we dive into some of the best practices for setting up your emergency alert notification system, let’s answer the question of why we should use SMS / Text for alerts.

 Benefits of SMS Urgent Alert Notifications: